The Reinvention Convention:

 Well-known Community Partners

-The Friendship Centers, The Osher Lifelong Learning Institute at Ringling College, Jewish Family and Children’s Service of Sarasota County and Age Friendly Sarasota represent a core consortium that have joined together to co-produce this 6-year series of conferences to discuss high-interest subjects.
+The Senior Friendship Centers, The Osher Lifelong Learning Institute (OLLI) at Ringling College, and the JFCS of the Suncoast represent a core consortium that have joined together to co-produce this 6-year series of conferences to discuss high-interest subjects.
 Each organization cares deeply about the issues impacting older adults and the community at large.

 Each Year, A Headliner